Business goes to the dogs on Friday, June 21st as workplaces across the country celebrate Take Your Dog To Work Day.

 Give them a bath, brush their coat until it gleams, and brush their teeth so they have nice breath when they meet the boss.

 4. Dogproof your workspace.

 To prevent your pooch from chewing on cords, tipping over the trash, or swallowing that thumb drive with the report that’s due tomorrow, prepare your area.
 Put anything away that might end up being dangerous for your dog.

 5. Do a good deed for dogs.

-A dog who jumps up on clients, howls in the middle of a meeting, or takes a dump in the conference room won’t be an incentive for your employer to participate in future Take Your Dog To Work Days.
+A dog who jumps up on clients, howls in the middle of a meeting, or does their “business” in the conference room won’t be an incentive for your employer to participate in future Take Your Dog To Work Days.

-2. Don’t bring Fido if he’s sick.
+2. Don’t bring in your pooch if they’re sick.